LaUrrego/topic-extraction/README.md

 ## Usage

-Send a POST request to `/api/context` with a JSON body containing summary text:
+Send a POST request to `/api/context` with a JSON body containing summary text. **Ensure that the summary is 200 words minimum!**:

 ```bash
 {